 Percy works at the Museum and is a member of the Society for the Promotion of Nature Reserves.
 Iris is investigating a rumour she’s heard that the powerful Lady Timpson has been involved in a land acquisition scandal.
 Lady Timpson stole a list of sites collated by the Society as potential nature reserves and tricked landowners into selling her the land at a fraction of its true value.

 The Society for the Promotion of Nature Reserves did exist and was the forerunner for the Wildlife Trusts we have in the UK today.
+At the top of this post is an early poster for the Society for the Promotion of Nature Reserves.

 Charles Rothschild (1877 - 1923)